Truly, something for everyone!

 Small Business Saturday and the Month of Merry

-Kicks Off Saturday, November 29, and lasts through December
+Kicked Off Saturday, November 29, and lasts through December

 Celebrate the season and support the increasingly varied and exciting Avondale Estates businesses by shopping locally during the Month of Merry.
 The City of Avondale Estates is home to award-winning shops and restaurants teeming with gift-worthy goods including fashions, furnishings, art, music, artisan-cured meats, freshly baked treats, carefully selected wines and more.
 Many businesses are within walking distance of each other, so grab a bite to eat or a cup of coffee, and come explore!
-The Month of Merry will kick off November 29 with Small Business Saturday
+The Month of Merry kicked off November 29 with Small Business Saturday

-Details to come!
 Join the event on Facebook for regular updates

 and to see a list of participating businesses.
 Email City Planner and Community Development Officer Keri Stevens